What kind of farm equipment?

-A permit is also required at night (between sunset and sunrise) on any provincial highway and whenequipment is loaded on a vehicle or dollies and travels on, or along, any provincial highway (when exceeding 2.6m (8.6ft) wide).
+When farm equipment is loaded on a vehicle or dollies and travels on, or along, any provincial highway (when exceeding 2.6 m or 8.6 ft wide).

 What if my machinery is over the maximum size limits for annual permits?

 Single trip permits are available if machinery exceeds the maximum size limits up to an unlimited amount.
-If over 7.3m in width, route approval is required if travel involves a designated highway (see: Table B below).
-If over 5.18m in height, permits are subject to clearance of vertical structures and utilities (ex power lines).
+If over 7.3m in width, route approval is required.
+If over 5.18 m in height, permits are subject to clearance of vertical structures and utilities (ex. power lines).

 Which highways are classified as designated highways?

-All designated highways are outlined in Table B. Highways not listed in Table B are non designated highways.
+All designated highways are outlined in the fact sheet below.
+All highways not listed in the fact sheet below are non-designated highways.

 If the machinery is partially loaded on a dolly, and is also running on its own wheels, it is considered towed farm equipment, and follows the permit guidelines for towed farm equipment.